chrisarg/task-memmanager-cmalloc/README.md

     Returns the memory address of the buffer as a Perl scalar.

+- `consume($external_buffer_ref, $length)`

+    Consumes an external buffer, whose address is stored in a scalar variable, with the latter passed as a reference to simulate pass-by-reference in C).
+The length of the buffer should be provide.
+The value of the reference to the address of the external buffer is then zeroed out to prevent double free from a subsequent call to C's free.
+Internally C's realloc is used to grow/shrink the buffer to the desired length, and thus an implicit copy may be made.
+If realloc returns NULL, then a warning is issued that the user should not assume that the requested buffer length is correct.
+    Note that the `$external_buffer` should be a valid Perl integer, otherwise the consumption will fail.

 # DIAGNOSTICS

 There are no diagnostics that one can use.
 The module will die if the